PaulNovack/boxesCPlus/README.md

 Serves simple requests in less than 2 ms.

-when starting service dbcommection string like 'boxes:boxes@127.0.0.1/boxes' must be passed as commandline argument.
+When starting service dbcommection string like 'boxes:boxes@127.0.0.1/boxes' must be passed as commandline argument.

 Requires libs installed in addition to normal c++ build tools to compile